 Can you relate to any of the categories above?
 Can you see how unrealistic goals are an enemy of progress?
 Are unrealistic goals a problem built into the cultural narrative?
 Are our efforts to reach unattainable goals benefiting someone else?
 If so, what do we do about it?

 Since tradition is the enemy of our progress and development, we need to identify the harmful customs, then remove or minimize their effects in our lives.
 We can then reprogram our traditions to be a positive influence.
-Finally, we can go out and plant seeds of positive influence and help others unmask their traditions.
+Finally, we can go out and plant seeds of positive impact and help others unmask their traditions.

 Above all, it is essential to identify the sources of cultural programming.
 Conduct a task and time survey.
 Make a list of the time you spend and what sources.
 Putting it in writing will help you see the level of exposure.

 Here’s an example of identifying these sources.
 Let’s say you work for a corporation.
 In most cases, companies have policies that govern specific guidelines of behavior.
 People need to monitor their behavior and conform to these standards.
-It’s like acting in a play all day, and this is the essence of behavior modification.
+It’s like acting in a play all day, which is the essence of behavior modification.
 So, working 50 or 60 a week is corporate behavior modification.
 The enemy of progress hides in this programming.

 Then, if you watch TV for 3 hours a night, that’s around 80 hours of cultural programming.
 It’s not uncommon for people to spend upwards of 150 hours a week in front of passive entertainment.
 It becomes invisible because you are exposing yourself continually.
 As such, it becomes a habit.
 You don’t see the programming that is going on.